rl-institut/multi-vector-simulator/CONTRIBUTING.md

 In this branch, you should normally only update the version number in the `src/mvs_eland/version.py` and in the `CHANGELOG.md` files, respecting the indicated formats .
-Commit the first one with "Bump version number" as commit message
+Commit the first one with "Bump version number" as commit message.

 Your `CHANGELOG.md` file could look like this before the release
 ```